1st American Workshop on Ellipsometry

 AWE-1 is especially dedicated to the participation of undergraduate and graduate students, providing ample opportunities for scientific and technical discussions and professional networking, to help them become the next generation of talented ellipsometry users and innovators.
 Accordingly, we aim to keep students’ attendance and lodging costs as affordable as possible, thanks to the generous support from our sponsors.

-AWE-1 will feature distinguished Tutorial and Invited Speakers to cover a variety of introductory ellipsometry fundamentals, as well as more specialized applications and advanced instrumentation and data analysis concepts.
+AWE-1 will feature distinguished Tutorial and Invited Speakers to cover a variety of introductory ellipsometry fundamentals, advanced concepts in instrumentation and data analysis, as well as specialized applications.
 We will solicit contributed oral and poster presentations on a broad range of topics in ellipsometry, polarimetry, and related techniques that utilize polarized light to characterize bulk materials, thin films, surfaces, interfaces, and nanostructures under both static and dynamic conditions.
 A simultaneous Industry Exhibition will showcase the latest equipment developments.

 We look forward to seeing you in Lincoln, NE, in early 2027!